 You’ll notice there are different yarn weights and thickness and that’s okay!
 I use my size L crochet hook and just keep the stitches the same as I go.

-I use HDC on my scrap scarves to keep things uniform, you can use whatever stitches you desire to make it your own!
+I use HDC with lighter weights and a SC with heavier weight yarn on my scrap scarves to keep things uniform; sometimes I work my stitches in the back loop only to give a little reversible color to a scarf.
+You can use whatever stitches you desire to make it your own!
 This is the simple pattern I follow:

 Ch. as many stitches as you wish for the length you want your scarf

 HDC in 2nd chain from hook, HDC in each stitch to end

 Switch yarn color, ch 1, turn, HDC in each stitch to end